Emilykidd3/e-commerce-back-end/README.md

 # e-commerce-back-end

 ### Description
 The back end of an e-commerce application.
 It gives all the API routes neccessary to find all, find one, post, update, and delete a product, category or tag.
-It uses sequelize so commands can be written in plain javascript.
+It uses sequelize so commands can be written in plain javascript, and mysql for holding the products, catogories, and tags in tables.

 ### Download Instructions
 Clone the respository onto your machine, and run 'npm i' in your command line.
 To create the database, open Mysql using 'mysql -u root -p', then 'source db/schema.sql;'.
 Use 'quit;' to exit mysql, 'npm run seed' to populate the tables, and 'npm start' to start the server.